It’s no secret that every service provider aims to avoid service interruptions at all costs.

 SO_REUSEPORT

-Briefly, there are three main approaches how to configure you service to listen on the host port:
+Briefly, there are three main approaches how to configure you service to listen on a single host port:

-Multiple worker processes, each with separate listen socket.
+Multiple worker processes, each with separate listen socket (attached to the same host port).

 The last configuration is what you end up with if you configure your services to use SO_REUSEPORT.
 For more details, take a look at this post.